symfony/symfony-docs/guides/en/Bundles/Best-Practices.markdown

 Vendors
 -------

-A bundle must not embed third-party libraries.
-It should rely on the standard Symfony2 autoloading instead.
+A bundle must not embed third-party libraries (be they in PHP, JavaScript, or any other language).
+For PHP libraries, it should rely on the standard Symfony2 autoloading instead.

 Tests